fanteastick/quartz-test/content/Quartz Snippets.md

   }
 </div>
 ```

+2024-08-05 - actually I tried this a while back and I don't think it worked.

 ### Possible improvement to GiscusComments - the weird refreshing thing

 [Giscus comments are not loaded except when you refresh the page multiple times · Issue #1418 · giscus/giscus · GitHub](https://github.com/giscus/giscus/issues/1418)